Creative Sale Fundraiser Ideas: Host a Makers Market

 Posters or Vinyl Banners

-Position vinyl banners or posters at entrances and communal areas to highlight your organisation’s mission.
-QR codes on these can lead to a branded fundraising page, a short “about us” video, or an online thank-you message from your team.
-Avoid sounding too promotional; keep the tone warm and inviting.
+Position vinyl banners or posters or large posters at entrances and gathering areas that promote your organisation’s mission.
+QR codes on these can lead to a branded fundraising page or a thank-you message from your team.
+Keep the tone warm and welcoming, not overly promotional.

 Even if your event is small, QR codes make it easy for guests to connect with your mission while shopping—without disrupting the laid-back market vibe.